xelinorg/weather-ping/README.md

 There should be an `cron` entry as there is not build-in function to do the scheduling from within the algorithm.

-There is an issue with the data file inside the data directory.
-This issue remain for the timeouted version since on the promised one if does not find the file will create it.

-So The `last.weather.json` has to be linked manually the first time or we will never get the comparison done and the email send or if the promised version run it gets linked with the result of that run.

-There is need for more/correct error handling on both versions.
+There is need for more/correct error handling on both flows and in general.

-The initial thought was for a "pure node/third-party free" code.
-The target has been met but the code has to be modularized outside the main files.
+The initial thought for a "pure node/third-party free" code has been met giving a big satisfaction to the author.

 A sample cronjob entry could be this.